 Add stones to your jewellery using contemporary stone setting techniques including 'flush setting', 'bar/channel setting' and 'tension setting'.
+Ideal for students who are confident in basic jewellery skills, such as soldering, cutting filing and finishing and want to take their designs to the next level.

 The aim of the course will be to give you an idea of how to set faceted stones into your jewellery to create that contemporary look, by developing an understanding of some practical considerations of stone setting, as well as extending your setting skills.